Naxos stands as the largest and lushest island in the Cyclades, boasting impressive mountains and fertile valleys.

-Naxos is the largest and greenest island in the Cyclades with impressively high mountains and fertile valleys.
-According to the Greek mythology, Naxos is linked to the wedding of Ariadne and Dionysus; a union that blessed the island with its fertility and its distinctive wine which was highly prized in the ancient world.
+In Greek mythology, Naxos is associated with the wedding of Ariadne and Dionysus, a union that bestowed fertility upon the island and produced its distinctive wine, highly prized in the ancient world.

-The Meltemi is the prevailing wind in the summer months.
-It blows from April to November as dry northwest, north and northeast wind.
-The Meltemi is perceived as cool and always brings clear weather and good clear vision.
-It can often reach 5-7 bft and can blow for days in a role.
-In the ancient world, Aeolus, the son of Poseidon and ruler of the winds, was blamed for the Meltemi.
+The Meltemi is the predominant wind during the summer months, blowing from April to November as a dry northwest, north, and northeast wind.
+This wind is renowned for bringing clear weather and excellent visibility.
+It can frequently reach speeds of 5-7 Beaufort and persist for consecutive days.
+In ancient times, Aeolus, the son of Poseidon and ruler of the winds, was attributed to the Meltemi.

 Today, we understand that the Meltemi is generated by the compensating flow between a stable high-pressure weather system over Central Europe and a low-pressure system over Asia Minor.
 During the summer, it consistently blows from northern directions over the Cyclades.